alatios/lambda-baryon_thesis/README.md

-# M.Sc thesis on lambda baryon EM dipole moments search at LHCb
+# M.Sc thesis project 'Newell'
 LaTeX M.Sc thesis on the search for the electromagnetic dipole moments for the lambda baryon at LHCb.